Key partners

 Development Victoria has been proud to support the fleet over many years.
 We have provided substantial financial support to the fleet via the provision and maintenance of free workshop and berthing facilities for the vessels and also donated timber from Central Pier for the Alma Doepel restoration project.

-Maintenance works on North Wharf Shipping Control Tower
+Essential works complete on North Wharf Shipping Control Tower

 Location